Minnesota's total population is estimated to exceed 6 million by 2032, and grow to nearly 6.8 million by 2070.

 The share of the total population that is age 18 to 64 will fall from 62% in 2015 to 57% by 2028.

-The percent of Minnesota's population that is nonwhite and/or Latino is projected to grow from 14 percent in 2005 to 25 percent by 2035.
+The percent of Minnesota's population represented by people of color (those self-identifying as one or more races other than White, and/or Latino) is projected to grow from 14 percent in 2005 to 25 percent by 2035.

 Age & Sex Projections

 FOR MINNESOTA OVERALL (December 2016 re-release)

 At the state level, data are available by five-year age groups and sex for each five-year interval from 2015 to 2070.
 These state-level projections conform to the county and regional projections below.

 Note: Some users may wish to see the data series that does not include the impact of net migration, but only the anticipated population resulting from natural change (births and deaths).
 For these users, we have prepared a zero-migration series in CSV format.
 Users are cautioned that this is NOT our official projection for Minnesota.

 MN' s 13 Economic Development Regions (EDRs) comprise groups of counties.
 At the EDR level, data are available by total population for each five-year interval from 2015 to 2050.
 These projections conform to the Minnesota state-level projections.